Waveframe-Labs/Neurotransparency-Doctrine/README.md

 DOI: TBD
 ```

-A machine-readable citation is provided in `citations/CITATION.cff`.
+citation metadata is provided in the root `CITATION.cff` file.

 ---